alecmaly/blog/_posts/2022/2022-01-25-Image-Slicing.md

 > Note that a simple command can be run to convert the image back, instead of using this tool:
 > `convert -set colorspace Gray +append +repage -crop 266x100 bleepbloop_sliced.jpg original_image.jpg`

-The code is sloppy and the functionality can also be slightly goofy buggy as this was just a quick POC.
-That said, it was a fun side project for a few hours that someone else may want to clean up and expand on or just open an image and play with it.
+The code is sloppy and the functionality can also be slightly buggy as this was just a quick POC; I had no experience with the Pillow or tkinter GUI packages - it was just a fun side project for a few hours.
+That said, someone else may want to clean up and expand on or just open an image and play with it.
 Maybe one day it will actually be useful for something, who knows...

 Cheers!